Hero Image

 Hiking East Shore Loop at Del Valle Regional Park

-The East Shore Loop Trail in Del Valle Regional Park offers a moderately challenging hike with scenic views of Lake Del Valle and the surrounding East Bay hills.
-Here’s a guide to help you navigate this trail:
+The East Shore Loop at Del Valle Regional Park is a rewarding hike with sweeping views of Lake Del Valle and the surrounding East Bay hills.
+It’s a moderately challenging trail that packs in scenic overlooks, peaceful creek crossings, and a great workout.
+Get ready to unplug – because while this park doesn’t get great cell service, you’ll enjoy the views!

 Overview